alexkay/hilite.me/README.md

 # hilite.me
+// This is a used to setup development you need install nginx and vurtualenv , then run

 [hilite.me](http://hilite.me/) is a small webapp that converts your code snippets into pretty-printed HTML format, easily embeddable into blog posts and